-As of December 31, 2020, we had 38 issued domestic patents and 39 issued foreign patents, including:
+As of December 31, 2021, we have 46 issued domestic patents and 47 issued foreign patents as well as 86 pending patent applications (66 foreign and 20 domestic), including:

-- 15 domestic patents and nine foreign patents that relate to BIJUVA as well as three domestic patents that relate to estradiol and progesterone product candidates.
-These patents establish an important intellectual property foundation and are owned by us.
+- 20 issued domestic patents and 14 issued foreign patents that relate to BIJUVA.
+These patents establish an important intellectual property foundation for BIJUVA and are owned by us.
 The domestic patents will expire in 2032.
 The foreign patents will expire no earlier than 2032.
-In addition, we have pending patent applications relating to BIJUVA in the U.S., Argentina, Australia, Brazil, Canada, China, Europe, Israel, Japan, Mexico, New Zealand, Russia, South Africa, and South Korea; - 12 domestic patents (ten utility and two design) and 18 foreign patents (eight utility and ten design) that relate to IMVEXXY.
+In addition, we have pending patent applications relating to BIJUVA in the U.S., Argentina, Australia, Brazil, Canada, China, Europe, Israel, Japan, Mexico, New Zealand, Russia, South Africa, and South Korea; - 16 issued domestic patents (14 utility and two design) and 23 foreign patents (13 utility and ten design) that relate to IMVEXXY.
 These patents establish an important intellectual property foundation for IMVEXXY and are owned by us.
 The domestic patents will expire in 2032 or 2033.
 The foreign utility patents will expire no earlier than 2033.
 The foreign design patents provide protection expiring no earlier than 2025.
 In certain countries, the foreign design patents provide protection through at least 2037.
-In addition, we have pending patent applications related to IMVEXXY in the U.S., Argentina, Australia, Brazil, Canada, Europe, Israel, Japan, Mexico, New Zealand, Russia, South Africa, and South Korea; - One domestic utility patent that relates to our topical-cream candidates, which is owned by us.
-The domestic patent will expire in 2035; - One domestic utility patent and eight foreign patents that relate to our transdermal-patch candidates, which are owned by us.
+In addition, we have pending patent applications related to IMVEXXY in the U.S., Argentina, Australia, Brazil, Canada, Europe, Israel, Japan, Mexico, New Zealand, Russia, South Africa, and South Korea;

+- One issued domestic utility patent that relates to our topical-cream candidates, which is owned by us and will expire in 2035; - One issued domestic utility patent and six foreign patents that relate to our transdermal-patch candidates, which are owned by us.
 The domestic utility patent will expire in 2032.
 The foreign patents will expire no earlier than 2033.
-We have a pending patent application with respect to our transdermal-patch candidates in Brazil; - Three domestic utility patents that relate to TX-009HR, a progesterone and estradiol product candidate, which are owned by us and will expire in 2037; - Two domestic and four foreign patents that relate to formulations containing progesterone, which are owned by us.
+We have a pending patent application with respect to our transdermal-patch candidates in Brazil; - Two issued domestic utility patents that relate to estradiol and progesterone product candidates, which are owned by us and will expire in 2032; - Three issued domestic utility patents that relate to TX-009HR, a progesterone and estradiol product candidate, which are owned by us and will expire in 2037; and - Three issued domestic and four issued foreign patents that relate to formulations containing progesterone, which are owned by us.
 The domestic patents will expire between 2032 and 2036.
 The foreign patents will expire no earlier than 2033.
-In addition, we have pending patent applications with respect formulations containing progesterone in the U.S., Australia, Canada, Europe, and Mexico; and - One domestic utility patent that relates to our OPERA information-technology platform, which is owned by us and will expire in 2031.
+In addition, we have pending patent applications with respect formulations containing progesterone in the U.S., Canada, Europe, and Mexico.

-As of December 31, 2020, we have a license to three Orange Book listed patents relating to ANNOVERA.
-These patents will expire in 2039 and establish an important intellectual property foundation.
-In addition, we have a license to six U.S. pending applications relating to ANNOVERA.
+Also, as of December 31, 2021, we have a license to six U.S. Orange Book listed patents and one design patent relating to ANNOVERA.
+The Orange Book patents will expire in 2039.
+The design patent will expire in 2036.
+These licensed patents establish an important intellectual property foundation for ANNOVERA.
+In addition, we have a license to six U.S. pending patent applications relating to ANNOVERA.